HerharFares/numCollect/README.md

 but hey no use.<br>
 Any way, I scaped over 180K Algerien phone number, and over 16k French phone numbers.<br>
 The numbers were scraped from online selling websites(like ebay),
 ***https://ouedkniss.com*** for Algeria, and ***https://vivastreet.com*** for France.
-In the algerian website, the phone bumbers are stored as images, therefore i had to download the images,so i can extract them later using imageto text.
+In the algerian website, the phone numbers are stored as images, therefore i had to download the images,so i can extract them later using image to text.
 The French website was very simple to deal with.<br>
 The phone numbers are stored into CSV, DB end TXT files, you'll find them in the data folder, dataDz for Algeria, dataFr for France, boutiqueDZ.json only a later on idea that contains a list extracted from ***https://ouedkniss.com***.<br>
 In the WebSite directory you'll find the scraping code.
 And some notes and extra code in the use directory.